 No, oil is a fat and does not count as a liquid for hydration percentage purposes.
-Only liquids such as water or milk will count to calculate the hydration percentage of any given pizza dough recipe.
+Only liquids such as water or milk will count to calculate any pizza dough recipe’s hydration percentage.

-There is a balance when adding oil to your pizza dough recipe.
+There is a balance when adding olive oil to your pizza dough recipe.

-When the hydration process starts, the maximum amount of water is absorbed into the flour.
-After this, the amount of water used will determine the amount of oil that is mixed into the dough.
+When the hydration starts, the maximum amount of water is absorbed into the flour.
+After this, the water will determine the amount of oil mixed into the dough.

-It doesn’t affect the hydration one single bit since the water has already been absorbed.
+It doesn’t affect hydration since the water has already been absorbed.
 What happens is that the oil now adds higher levels of plasticity to your dough.

-What oil does affect is the way that gluten starts to form when you start working the dough.
-When you use high levels of oil, it will inhibit the formation of gluten.
+Oil affects how gluten starts to form when you start working the dough.
+When you use high levels of olive oil, it will inhibit the formation of gluten.